Ireland pile pressure on Wales' Pivac with heavy defeat - RFI

 Although Johnny Sexton scored eight points to make him Ireland's highest scorer against the Welsh, his 100th Test appearance ended early as he limped off clutching his leg.

+"It doesn't seem too serious, we'll see what the scan says tomorrow."

-Coronavirus had overshadowed the tournament earlier in the day with the cancellation of Sunday's match between France and Fiji due to an outbreak of the virus in the Fijian camp.
+Coronavirus had overshadowed the tournament earlier in the day with the cancellation of Sunday's match between France and Fiji due to an outbreak of Covid-19 in the Fijian camp.

 Sexton opened the scoring with a penalty in the 11th minute.